jumphone/scRef/README.md

 ### scRef labels (Reference: BrainDev_AllenBrain, [Download](/Reference/BrainDev_AllenBrain/))

-Please note that this mouse brain reference may not be suitable for human PBMC.
+Please note that this brain reference may not be suitable for PBMC.

 Smaller number indicates earlier development stage.